About Hapkido

 Choi Yong Sul (1899-1986) set in motion the teachings that would eventually become known as hapkido.
 Choi, a Korean, moved to Japan as a young boy where he claimed the following:

-The art became more formal and grew as these two worked together.
-One of the ways the style grew, in fact, happened via publicity when Suh defeated a much larger brother in law of one of his father's political adversaries in hand to hand combat.
+The art became more formal and grew as Choi worked tirelessly.
+One of the ways the style grew, in fact, happened via publicity when one of his students, Suh defeated a much larger brother in law of one of his father's political adversaries in hand to hand combat.

 Hapkido is a Korean martial art which dates back over 2000 years.
 Traditionally, Hapkido practitioners were elite personal body guards charged with protecting their king.
 Because of this important role, the physical techniques involved in Hapkido training are effective and very efficient.